-The Naviglio di Bereguardo provides another enjoyable route for meandering into the Lombard countryside areas steeped in history and characterized by the vast rice, wheat and corn fields with glimpses of large secluded farmhouses.
-Cycling along the towpath you can enjoy the pleasant silence, far away from the urban traffic and smog.
+The Naviglio di Bereguardo provides another enjoyable route for meandering into Lombard countryside areas steeped in history and characterized by vast rice, wheat and corn fields with glimpses of large secluded farmhouses in the distance.
+Cycling along the towpath you can enjoy the pleasant silence, far away from urban traffic and smog.

 NOT TO BE MISSED

 About six kilometres from Abbiategrasso, you should take a detour from the cycle path to visit the Abbey of Morimondo.
 A group of Cistercian monks from the motherhouse of Morimond, France, founded the abbey on October 4th, 1134.